sswastioyono18/cv/README.md

 [Email](mailto:email.tyo@gmail.com) / [LinkedIn](https://www.linkedin.com/in/sactio-swastioyono/)
 / [GitHub](https://github.com/sswastioyono18/)

-## Technical Experience
+## Experience

 <hr>
 <h3>Kitabisa </h3>

 **Senior Engineering Manager** @ [Kitabisa](https://kitabisa.com/) _(Dec 2023 - Present)_ <br>
 Report to HoE.
-Responsibilities are similar as Technical Manager + Hiring and to smaller extends budgeting.
+Responsibilities are similar as Technical Manager including hiring and to smaller extends budgeting.
 Focus on planning and creating impacts on a whole engineering department instead of just backend.

 **_Notable activities :_**
-- OpenAPI initiative
+- Initiated an Open API project and unified API documentation based on the Open API standard.
+- Initiated key feature for Role-Based Access Control (RBAC) used in the internal dashboard for the Kurban 2024 project which result in Rp 18 Million of total GDV.
-- Implemented Alert OnCall using Grafana OnCall
+- Implemented Alert OnCall using Grafana OnCall, which help developers to monitor production and uphold engineering quality standards.

 **Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - Nov 2023)_ <br>
 Report to EM.
 Act as SME for any implementation related with 3rd party payments, donations and donors flow.